 Read more about the Stress-strain diagram here!

-After the load reaching the point D, the specimen starts necking (Reduction in the cross section) due to the local extension.
+After the load reaches point D, the specimen starts necking (Reduction in the cross-section) due to the local extension.

 Stress-strain diagram for the different materials